19/3/2004 -- Of piano songs and Wodehouse-speak

 judging from his super-long and monumental (aka boring) works.

-And he demands the same kind of monumental patience from his listeners.
+And he demands the same kind of monumental patience from

 Listening to him is like hearing an old man talk about life,